Marcello1952/Marshall-Rosenberg-NVC/NVC-Training-7_Power-of-Empathy_Marshall-Rosenberg_transcript.md

 Could you tell me what you heard me say so I can see if I made myself clear?

 17:55
-What I heard you say is that you are sad for not being able to to be there for me that you're caught up in your own pain with whatever was going on with you and mom and when we wanted you to be just there and loving us that you could not do that.
+*What I heard you say is that you are sad for not being able to to be there for me that you're caught up in your own pain with whatever was going on with you and mom and when we wanted you to be just there and loving us that you could not do that.
 So your sadness right now is very I'm hearing that I never heard that before.
-I was just scared of you.
+I was just scared of you.*

 18:31
 And I very much I'm grateful for you hearing me this way.
 And I'd like to know how you feel when I tell you.

 18:40
-I'm relieved.
+*I'm relieved.
 I'm relieved because I thought I had done something wrong.
-And I'm sad for you.
+And I'm sad for you*.

 18:49
 I'm so sad that I didn't know a way of expressing my pain that would wouldn't have left you feeling there was something wrong with you.
 I wish I could have just said, at that time, I'm in so much pain daughter, it's hard for me to hear you cry.
 I wish I could have done anything except communicate in a way that would contribute to your feeling that you weren't valued.
 So I'm grateful to you for having this dialogue with me now.